rnnisi/NishiDev/README.md

 ## Program Requirements
 This program is meant to be run on a Linux OS on a Rapberry Pi.

 Installation wrapper will check your if your computer is compatible and install all necessary packages and libraries (with permission).
+They are somewhat buggy still.
+Especialy important is checking that the names of all the nodes are properly inputted into shell scripts, as these dictate where each node is looking for messages from other nodes.
+It is also important to note that this program heavily relies on crontab, which runs from root.
+Therefore all files need to have full paths explicitly written into the code.
+It is not reccomended to move files around.

 This repository should be cloned and installed into the /home/pi directory.
 If needed in another location, code will need to be altered.